ulab-team/ulabsite/content/authors/dshe/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest lies in sustainable development of urban rail transit in high-density cities, covering aspects of land economy, social well-being, and urban design and morphology.
+bio: I am a postdoc fellow at the Department of Urban Planning and Design, HKU.
+My research interest lies in sustainable development of urban rail transit in high-density cities, covering aspects of land economy, social well-being, and urban design and morphology.
 My master thesis was about urban greenery and housing price, using a big data approach.

 interests:
   - Natural Experiment